ASU/asu-unity-stack/packages/bootstrap4-theme/README.md

 ## ❯ Development Overview

-This package was thought to retheme the vanilla Bootstrap 4 UI Kit to meet ASU Web Standards Guidelines.
-The Bootstrap team have provided an [excellent guide](https://getbootstrap.com/docs/4.3/getting-started/theming/) on their suggested practices for this retheming process.
-The starting code committed in the `/src/scss/` folder is based on the suggestions of the Bootstrap theming guide and the lessons from the [GIOS Bootstrap 3 theme](https://github.com/gios-asu/ASU-Web-Standards-Bootstrap).
+This package rethemes the vanilla Bootstrap 4 UI Kit to meet ASU Web Standards Guidelines.
+The Bootstrap team has provided an [excellent guide](https://getbootstrap.com/docs/4.3/getting-started/theming/) on their suggested practices for this retheming process.
+The starting code committed in the `/src/scss/` folder is based on suggestions from the Bootstrap theming guide and the lessons from the [GIOS Bootstrap 3 theme](https://github.com/gios-asu/ASU-Web-Standards-Bootstrap).

-To make the developement process easier and to bring developers, that want to use the elements that this package provide, a better ui to review them and interact with them, we make use of StorybookJS.
-This task provide the tool to create different pages in isolation for each of the components organized in the way the developer wants, adding controls, actions, etc.
+To make the developement process easier for developers, we make use of StorybookJS to provide a better UI for reviewing and interacting with the design elements provided by this package.
+With StorybookJS we create different pages in isolation for each of the components organized for developer needs, adding controls, actions, etc.

 Once you have followed the instructions for setting up a [local development environment](#-setup-local-development-environment), you will need to clone this project into a sutiable location on your local computer and initialize it for development tasks.

 ### Adding a new element to the package

-For each of the elements of this package we made a classification, so read the ['Adding elements' Guidelines](./ADDING_ELEMENTS.md) to add a new element to the package.
+We make use of atomic design classifications and custom tooling for elements within this system.
+Please read the ['Adding elements' Guidelines](./ADDING_ELEMENTS.md) when adding a new element to the package.

 ![divider](./divider.png)

 ## ❯ Import into Application

-To import any element into any application you should copy the provided html code(on storybook view) on the html template you want to include the element.
-Make sure you have included the the font awesome library so the component can be rendered properly.
+To use an element in your application you should copy the HTML code from Storybook to the HTML template where you want to include the element.
+Make sure you have included our Bootstrap4 Theme package assets and the Font Awesome library so your component will render properly.

 ![divider](./divider.png)